Key Concepts Module 5: Flexibilities

-For such situations, the regulations afford the flexibility to adopt a variance that temporarily modifies the water quailty standards to the highest use and criteria that are currently available.
+For such situations, the regulations afford the flexibility to adopt a variance that temporarily modifies the water quality standards to the highest use and criteria that are currently available.
 This varied use and criteria then serve as the basis for the permit limits that a discharger can meet for the duration of the variance.

 When Variances Are Allowed

-States/Tribes must use one of the six factors listed below (listed in 40 CFR 131.10(g)) to demonstrate that the designated use is not feasible to attain in the short term.
+States/Tribes must use one of the six factors listed (listed in 40 CFR 131.10(g)) to demonstrate that the designated use is not feasible to attain in the short term.

 - Factors for Establishing the Basis for Granting a Variance